wwchen1110/linked-blog-starter-md/Aesthetic-Mechanic-Merge-Experiment/Spells/Order.md

 Structured, gradual ascent.
 Power over time that wins out in efficiency in the end Discipline/Vision.
 Hebrew

-Fides (Order 1): For the next 2 turns, this skill imbues 1 Obedientia (Order 2): For the next 4 turns, imbue 1 Gezeirah (Order 3): Declare an ACT type.
-For the next 7 turns, imbue 1 if you used that ACT type last turn
+Fides (Order 1): Next 2 turn starts, restore STA Obedientia (Order 2): For the next 3 turn starts, imbue 1 Gezeirah (Order 3): Declare an ACT type.
+For the next 5 turn starts, imbue 1 if you used that ACT type last turn
-Sederiyah: (Order 4): An ally permanently imbues 1 per turn Maalachiel (Order 5): For the next 7 turns, units imbue <=1 at a time
+Sederiyah: (Order 4): For the next 5 turns, units cannot imbue 2+ power at a time Maalachiel (Order 5): An ally permanently imbues 1 per turn start

 Sanctum (Order 1/Earth 1): Channeled ally DEF buff.
 Gain block if you imbued last turn Consacratus (Order 2/Earth 1): Channeled ally DEF buff.
-If held for 4+ turns, imbue 2 on release Seliyah (Order 3/Earth 1): Upgrade an ACT slot with “if you imbue Order here, imbue 1.
+If held for 4+ turns, imbue 2 on release Seliyah (Order 3/Earth 1): Upgrade an ACT slot with “if you defend here, imbue 1.
 Downgrade if you didn’t imbue Order this turn”.
 Tzuriel (Order 4/Earth 1): An ally becomes invincible for 2 turns.
 Each turn you imbue 3 times, extend the buff by 1 turn

 Flamma (Order 1/Fire 1): Target an enemy.
-For the next 3 turns, deal damage to them Judicium (Order 2/Fire 1): Target an enemy.
-Deal damage to them for 3 turns, cleansing a buff if you imbued last turn Lehavah (Order 3/Fire 1): Deal AoE damage for 5 turns Lahatiel (Order 4/Fire 1): Target an enemy.
+For the next 3 turn starts, deal damage to them Judicium (Order 2/Fire 1): Target an enemy.
+Deal damage to them for 3 turn starts, cleansing a buff if you imbued last turn Lehavah (Order 3/Fire 1): Deal AoE damage for 5 turn starts Lahatiel (Order 4/Fire 1): Target an enemy.
 After 7 turns, deal big damage scaling with number of turns you imbued

 Purga (Order 1/Water 1): Target ally cleanses 1 or shifts 2 each turn for 2 turns